dragon-fire-fly/organisation_app_frontend/README.md

 ![navbar component](documentation/features/navbar-main.png)

 - Dropdown
   The `<MoreDropdown />` component is present on all editable and deletable components, including `<Post />`, `<Event />`, `<Comment />`, `<Memory />` and gives asset owners the option to edit and delete their assets.
-This component takes the handleEdit and handleShow (necessary for the confirma deletion modal) methods directly as props.
+This component takes the handleEdit and handleShow (necessary for the confirm deletion modal) methods directly as props.

-  The `<ProfileEditDropdown />` component is present on the `<Profile />`component and handles redirects to the change password, change username and edit profile pages.
+  The `<ProfileEditDropdown />` component is present on the `<Profile />` component and handles redirects to the change password, change username and edit profile pages.

   ![dropdown component](documentation/features/dropdown-component.png)

 - Asset
   The `<Asset />` is a reusable component, useful for displaying a variety of, well... assets.
-This includes the image for the `<NotFound />` page, the images for upload and no results, and the spinners used throughout the site.
+This includes the image for the `<NotFound />` page, the images for upload and no results, and the loading spinners used throughout the site.

   ![asset component](documentation/features/asset-component.png)

 - Avatar
   The `<Avatar />` component contains the profile image of users and is used in many other components.
 This includes each user's `<Profile />`, the `<Navbar />` component (as the dropdown menu toggle), part of the `<Profile />` component for the `<PopularProfiles />` sidebar, and at the top of each `<Post />` and `<Event />` asset.

   ![avatar component](documentation/features/avatar-component.png)